influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/writing_data.md

 ```

 ## Writing data using the HTTP API
-The HTTP API is the primary means of putting data into InfluxDB.
-To write data send a `POST` request to the `/write` endpoint.
+The HTTP API is the primary means of writing data into InfluxDB, by sending `POST` requests to the `/write` endpoint.
 The example below writes a single point to the `mydb` database.
 The data consist of the [measurement](/influxdb/v1.0/concepts/glossary/#measurement) `cpu_load_short`, the [tag keys](/influxdb/v1.0/concepts/glossary/#tag-key) `host` and `region` with the [tag values](/influxdb/v1.0/concepts/glossary/#tag-value) `server01` and `us-west`, the [field key](/influxdb/v1.0/concepts/glossary/#field-key) `value` with a [field value](/influxdb/v1.0/concepts/glossary/#field-value) of `0.64`, and the [timestamp](/influxdb/v1.0/concepts/glossary/#timestamp) `1434055562000000000`.
 <br>